IT Park Uzbekistan: Key support programs

 IT Park serves as an authorized entity responsible for delivering government-initiated support programs designed specifically for its members.

 0% Tax

-Members of IT Park are eligible for tax incentives, including exemptions from corporate and personal income taxes, VAT, and customs duties until 2040.
+Members of IT Park Uzbekistan are eligible for tax incentives, including exemptions from corporate and personal income taxes, VAT, and customs duties until 2040.
 These measures are designed to lower operational costs and attract both local and international companies.

 Zero Risk

 This program mitigates risks for foreign investors by providing support for establishing operations in Uzbekistan, including free office space for 12 months, followed by rental at average market rates or with a purchase option with interest-free installments; free technical equipment for up to 100 employees and partial coverage of HR costs.
 Wage reimbursements are offered based on company size: 5% for companies with 20–50 employees, 10% for companies with 50–75 employees; 15% for companies with 76 or more employees.
 IT Park also offers training and recruitment support with up to 50% reimbursement of expenses, capped at 200 base units.